surenjanath/Spotify-Song-Downloader-PyQt5/README.md

 ## Introduction

 In this project, we have created a Spotify song downloader using Python and PyQt5.
 The application allows users to download their favorite Spotify songs by providing the playlist link.
-We utilize web scraping techniques to extract the song data and PyQt5 for building an interactive and user-friendly desktop application.
+We utilize web scraping techniques to extract the song data and PyQt5 for building an interactive and user-friendly desktop application.<br>
+This is the code for the User Interface.<br>

+## Spotify Song Downloader EXE
+You can find the program here :
+Please note that your antivirus may be triggered but I Guarantee you, there are no malicious activity in the exe file.
+You can recreate it base on this code in this repository.

 ## How it Works